-Hunningley Primary School is committed to providing all of our pupils with a suitable and effective education in a safe, supportive and happy environment.
+Hunningley Primary Academy is committed to providing all of our pupils with a suitable and effective education in a safe, supportive and happy environment.

 We are an inclusive school working in partnership with parents and carers to achieve good attendance and punctuality enabling pupils to achieve their full potential.